 Where the differences are starker is in price.
 Robotic surgery costs a whopping $2,5000 more than laparoscopic surgery.
 Will these costs come down over time?
 You would think so.
 But who knows?

 This study echoes another study earlier this year published in the Journal of the American Medical Association which found that this surgery was no safer performed with da Vinci… and was a lot more expensive.

 At least one study has indicated that robotic surgery is not as safe.

 So what does this all mean?
 Does it mean these are bad robots that we should recall?
 I can’t go that far.
 The early returns suggest that this technology falls somewhere between just as safe and less safe as traditional methods.
 Certainly, it is a lot more expensive.
 This will probably not be the slogan Intuitive Surgical puts on its bumper stickers.
 But that seems to be the reality of it.

 da Vinci Litigation Update

-One thing that is a little bit unique to these mass tort cases is that there is no class action lawsuit.
+One thing that is a bit unique to these mass tort cases is that there is no class action lawsuit.
 Each of these cases is being decided individually around the country.
 Intuitive Systems won the last trial.
 But that loss was actually a win for the plaintiff: she had already settled a medical malpractice lawsuit against the doctor.

-I think it is pretty clear Intuitive Systems wants to get these cases settled.
+I think it is pretty clear that Intuitive Systems wants to get these cases settled.
 There are too many cases pending and I think we have already seen the results: some hospitals are having less zeal for this technology.
 I’m not seeing the same push from hospitals bragging about their having the technology.